anu-rock/hello-deno/README.md

 #### CI/CD

-This repo uses the wonderful [Travis CI](https://travis-ci.com/) service for continuous integration.
-Our CI pipeline is probably the simplest one possible: it just runs unit tests.
+This repo uses the wonderful [Travis CI](https://travis-ci.com/) service for continuous integration & deployment, and the [surge.sh](https://surge.sh/) service as our deployment/web server.

+Our CI pipeline is probably the simplest one possible: it just runs unit tests and builds a JS bundle.
+Our CD pipeline then picks up the bundle and deploys it to Surge.

 Since official support for Deno does not yet exist in most (or any!)
 CI providers, we have to rely on our own hacks.
 Before running the pipeline, we instruct Travis to install Deno and make it available globally: